chaselikethebank/Annual-Review-App-Laravel/README.md

 This will update the APP_KEY environment variable in your .env file.

 # Step 4: get the absolute path for your sqlite3 db
+make sure you are in the root directory of your app
 ```

 pwd
 ```
 add the pwd string to the .env DB_DATABASE